1988 United States presidential election in North Dakota

-Primary
+Primaries

 North Dakota held the last primary of the election season on June 14, by which time the party nominations had effectively already been secured.
 Libertarian candidate Ron Paul entered due to it being an open primary, receiving 985 votes.
 For the Republicans, Bush received 37,062 votes to 2,372 for perennial candidate Mary Jane Rachner of Minnesota while Dukakis garnered 2,890 votes compared to 515 for Jesse Jackson.